alumina-lang/alumina/docs/lang_guide.md

 Enum members can optionally have associated values.
 They must be constant expressions (see [Constants](#constants)) of an integer type.
 The underlying type of the enum is determined by the value of the first member and defaults to `i32` if no values are specified.

-The underlying value of an enum member can be retreived by casting.
+The underlying value of an enum member can be retrieved by casting.

 ```rust
 enum Boolean {